Professor Andrew Lees: Parkinson’s needs tailored disease management

 Towards a more systematic approach

 The effective diagnosis and management of Parkinson’s disease calls for a more systematic approach that can align products, services, research, development and public policy in delivering seamless, integrated and individualised care across a broad spectrum of PwP needs.

 As Professor Lees stresses, though, there also has to be leeway for personal intuition and insight.
 It takes 10 years to become a neurologist “and you do it at the bedside”, he comments.
 “Hunches” are intrinsic to good medicine, even in the face of new technology.

 “Medicine’s not really a science,” Professor Lees comments.
 “Science is part of it, but it’s not like physics or computer technology.
 There are too many grey areas to get anywhere near that.
 Human beings are different.”

 This article was sponsored by EVER Neuro Pharma.
-The information in this article is given for information purposes only and does not represent an endorsement by the EPDA of any particular treatments, products or companies.
+The information in this article is given for information purposes only and does not represent an endorsement by Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.

 EVER Neuro Pharma at a glance

 EVER Neuro Pharma is a fully integrated niche pharmaceutical company based in Unterach, Austria and working in the field of neurological diseases and critical care.
 The company was founded in 1934 and now has a presence in more than 50 countries worldwide.